Released: 21st June 1999

 Chart run: 6-17-19-27-37-45-54-63-68

 What is immediately evident from Be The First To Believe is how well put together a1 were.
-Sure, you have the usual boyband tropes; there’s Ben with his cheeky smile and curtains, and Mark with his lean, toned physique (flaunted within the first 20 seconds of the video).
+Sure, there are the usual boyband tropes: Ben with his cheeky smile and curtains or Mark with his lean, toned physique (flaunted within the first 20 seconds of the video).
 But there isn’t one member immediately nominated to do the heavy lifting in terms of vocals.
 This is very much a group effort and with just about enough distinction between their voices to lend some varied tones to the track.
 And although you don’t feel any vocal enhancement was required here, Be The First To Believe still gets treated to a smattering of distortion.
-The vocoder effect is duly applied with aplomb to the: “It’s magic when you hypnotise” line during the second verse in typically non-subtle fashion, and we love it!
+The vocoder effect is duly applied with aplomb to the: “It’s magic when you hypnotise” line during the second verse in suitably non-subtle fashion.

 But actually, Be The First To Believe doesn’t need any production gimmicks to elevate it; the song does that itself with a great transition into the chorus.
-The: “Believe in me baby” hook is a total rush and teases much more than it delivers.
-For, if we’re harsh then the main shortcoming of the chorus is that it soon starts to go around in circles and loses a bit of the purpose it opened with.
-The cries of: “You got to believe!” are certainly delivered with enthusiasm, but we know that a1 are much better songwriters than this, so it’s hard not to consider it a basic effort (there is a compliment in there, somewhere).
-Then again, it was early days, so we’ll cut them some slack.
+The: “Believe in me baby” hook is a total rush and, arguably, teases much more than it delivers.
+The cries of: “You got to believe!” are delivered with appropriate vigour and enthusiasm; but a1 quickly demonstrated they’d much more to their songwriting talent than this, so represents something of a formative effort (there is a compliment in there…), even if it was early days.

-In the music video for Be The First To Believe, the Steps connection becomes somewhat apparent.
-The: “Just one on one, that’s the way we do it baby, just one on one, that’s the way we do it” hook is accompanied by a dance move that very much feels like it wants to sit within the same realm as One For Sorrow.
-As a1 established their own identity, this was one particular aspect of the group that was soon rapidly abandoned in favour of dance routines that weren’t explicitly choreographed to be mimicked.
+The music video for Be The First To Believe is where the Steps connection becomes more apparent.
+The: “Just one on one, that’s the way we do it baby, just one on one, that’s the way we do it” hook is accompanied by a dance move that seems intended to sit within the same realm as One For Sorrow.
+As a1 established their own identity, this particular aspect of the group was rapidly abandoned in favour of dance routines that weren’t explicitly choreographed to be mimicked.
 Easily the most puzzlingly entertaining shots of the video, however, are those that see the group using some sort of magic power (activated by performing their “one on one” dance routine, naturally) to improve the lives of the civilians they come across.
-On first glance – and certainly, by ’90s standards – there’s nothing to question.
-But viewing the video through a more analytical lens, as superpowers go it’s a bit of a lame duck.
-It doesn’t seem to do much more than give its recipient a change of clothes.
-And as upgrades go, it’s the equivalent of Peacocks to C&A, in any case.
-So, just imagine innocently going about your business and then being zapped by a1.
-Sure, now you’re dressed in a nice (well, that’s debatable) new shirt, but is there any evidence that the bystanders within the video were dissatisfied with their existing attire?
-This ranks as a slightly judgy superpower to possess.
+At first glance – and certainly, by ’90s standards – there’s nothing to question.
+But, in hindsight, it doesn’t seem to do much more than give the recipient a change of clothes so that they can go and watch a1 perform at sunset where the dress code was – evidently – very strict.